Yoast/wordpress-seo/readme.txt

 	* If the sitemap is empty, add the homepage URL to make sure it doesn't throw errors in GWT.
 	* Change how we set 404's for non existing sitemap files, as reported in [#1383](https://github.com/Yoast/wordpress-seo/issues/1383) props [Dinglebat](https://github.com/Dinglebat).
 	* Fix issues with conflicting expectations being plugins/theme of the user meta twitter field - url vs twitter id, props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fix how the first paragraph test for the keyword is done after a solid bug report by [squelchdesign](squelchdesign).
+	* Fix how we're handling protocol relative image URLs in the XML sitemap.
+	* Fix page analysis slug test for keywords with special characters.

 * Enhancements:
 	* Added Facebook / OpenGraph title input and Google+ title input and image upload field to Social tab.
+	* Added Facebook / OpenGraph title input for the homepage on SEO -> Social settings page.
+	* Changed Facebook / OpenGraph default image and homepage image input fields to use the media uploader.
 	* Added a new title separator feature on the Titles admin page.
-	* Merged the bulk editor pages for titles and descriptions into one menu item
+	* Merged the bulk editor pages for titles and descriptions into one menu item "bulk editor".
+	* Added `noimageindex` option to advanced meta robots options.
+	* Drastically improved performance of snippet preview.
+	* Bulk editor rights are no longer added for contributors, only for editors and up.
+	* If an archives meta description template has `%%page` variables, show it on page 2 and onwards of archives too.

+* Other:
+	* Remove references to deprecated Video Manual plugin.

 = 1.5.4.2 =
 Release Date: July 16th, 2014